 Reports to: Head Chaplain and Division Director

-Breck School is a preschool through twelve, college preparatory, Episcopal day school located in Golden Valley, Minnesota.
-In the context of an inclusive and caring community, Breck enjoys a national reputation for excellence and achievement in academics, athletics, and the arts.
-Our School’s Episcopal roots are lived through the unwavering commitment to diversity and inclusion where we respect the dignity of every human being and hold a firm belief in social responsibility.
-We are a close and caring community that focuses on lifelong learning and a commitment to the greater good.
+Breck School is a preschool through twelve, coeducational college preparatory, Episcopal day school located in Golden Valley, Minnesota, with a national reputation for excellence and achievement in academics, athletics, and the arts.
+Our School’s Episcopal roots are lived through an unwavering commitment to equity, inclusion, and belonging where we respect the dignity of every human being.
+We prioritize lifelong learning and a commitment to the greater good.

 Breck is seeking a dedicated leader and teacher for the role of Chaplain.
 This position includes both classroom and chapel responsibilities, integrating the spiritual and intellectual life of our school community.
 While Episcopal identity is key to Breck, “There are many paths to God” is our guiding teaching.
 This is a philosophical concept from the Hindu tradition demonstrating that our approach is interfaith by design.

 Our Chapel is truly the heart of our campus and all we do.
 It is where we gather not only for worship, but also for Commencement, senior speeches, concerts, and other notable school traditions.
 This person should be a confident worship leader and a thoughtful pastoral presence, while also offering engaging and academically rigorous classroom lessons.
 The learning, growth, and development of our students define the purpose of all we do as chaplains and designing worship and classroom experiences that are meaningful and relevant to young people of a variety of religious and identity backgrounds is key.
 Chaplains at Breck not only serve a major role in student life, but are also essential to alumni, parents, faculty, staff, school leadership, and the broader Twin Cities community.